Price of oil: Global oil prices: a chronology

 In March 2023, oil prices dropped over $2 a barrel on the 14th following the Collapse of Silicon Valley Bank.
 The bank's collapse sent a tremor through various financial sectors, from banking to the oil industry.

-In May 2024, Chuck Schumer, along with 22 other Democratrs, urged the Department of Justice to take robust action against alleged collusion and price-fixing in the oil industry.
+In May 2024, Chuck Schumer, along with 22 other Democrats, urged the Department of Justice to take robust action against alleged collusion and price-fixing in the oil industry.
 In a letter to Merrick Garland, the senators referenced a FTC investigation revealing price-fixing by oil executives, which had increased energy costs for Americans.
 The FTC found that Scott D. Sheffield, colluded with OPEC to raise crude oil prices.
 Although the FTC cleared Exxon Mobil's $60 billion acquisition of Pioneer, it barred Sheffield from joining the new company's board.
 The senators called for a comprehensive DOJ investigation into potential Sherman Antitrust Act violations, citing concerns over national security and economic burdens on lower-income families due to inflated fuel costs.

 On 10 October 2024, oil prices surged over 3% due to escalating tensions in the Middle East, raising concerns about potential disruptions to crude supplies.
 Brent crude reached $75.98 per barrel, and U.S. WTI climbed to $72.30.
 Fears of retaliatory strikes on oil facilities and possible U.S. involvement grew, while OPEC+ ministers met without expected changes to production policies.

+On 13 January 2026, oil prices rose by over 2% due to potential disruptions to Iranian crude oil exports overshadowing increased supply from Venezuela.
+This came after President Donald Trump cancelled all meetings with Iranian officials and pledged support to protesters of anti-government demonstrations in Iran.